n8n-io/n8n-docs/docs/code/luxon.md

 n8n passes dates between nodes as strings, so you need to parse them.
 Luxon makes this easier.

+ [TODO: fully confirm the below - feels like it could be a bug]

+!!! note "Python support"
+	Luxon is a JavaScript library.
+The two convenience [variables](#variables) created by n8n are available when using Python in the Code node.
+The generic Luxon functionality, such as [Convert date string to Luxon](#convert-date-string-to-Luxon), isn't available for Python users.

 ## Variables

 n8n uses Luxon to provide two custom variables: